abarth500/bbox2heatmap/README.md

 npm install bbox2heatmap
 ```

-Set your Flickr API key and secret into value.js (See also the themplate, value-original.js)
+Set your Flickr API key and secret into value.js (See also the template, value-original.js)

 ```(JavaScript)
 {